xephonhq/xephon-k/doc/impl/storage-disk.md

 - [ ] when to dump memory into file, by size, by time etc.
 - [ ] how to organize file
   - prometheus use folder to specify different time range
+- [ ] bulk load historical data
+- [ ] store data in time increasing order or decreasing order
+- [ ] index for time stamp when we use delta + run length encoding

+Compression

+- delta + run length
+  - http://www.dspguide.com/ch27/4.htm signal processing, it mentioned Linear Predictive Coding, which seems to be what Akumli is doing
+- it pretty like **signal**, sound wave etc.